 By default, Object Storage Service (OSS) resources, such as buckets and objects, are private to ensure data security.
-Only the resource owner or authorized users can access them.
+Only the resource owner or authorized users can access these resources.
 To allow third-party users to access your OSS resources, you can use various access control policies to grant specific permissions.
-OSS provides the following features to manage permissions and control access to objects stored in buckets:
+OSS provides the following permission and access control features for objects stored in buckets:

 Type | Description | Scenarios |